 All participants must sign the mandatory UCMAP liability waiver before starting any UCMAP training (in person or virtual)!

 Clubs not offering in-person training are still offering virtual training.
 The virtual option may also be offered for in-person training for students who are unable to attend in person.

 Please click the links below to find out which clubs are offering in-person training.
 We will update the schedule as offerings change.

 UC Open Taekwondo and Yongmudo Tournaments

-The UC Open Taekwondo and Yongmudo tournaments are postponed until at least the Fall of 2022.
-We greatly appreciate your understanding and your ongoing support for our program and tournaments.
-We appreciate your flexibility as we thoughtfully transition out of a year of pandemic-related operations.
+The UC Open Taekwondo and Yongmudo tournaments are postponed until at least Fall 2022.
+We greatly appreciate your understanding, ongoing support for our program and tournaments, and your flexibility as we thoughtfully transition out of a year of pandemic-related operations.

 To follow the latest campus developments, please visit Berkeley News.

 THANK YOU!
 In our recent April campaign, over 100 of you donated over $30,000 toward our return to campus!
 We are overwhelmed by your financial generosity.
 Visit our Sponsors Wall to see a recognition of those who have donated!